 Cold Turkey can block sites or applications on a timer or a schedule.
 Once a Cold Turkey block has begun, it is prohibitively difficult to disable.
-This is what makes it so effective, and no, you’re not going to die without Facebook.
+This is what makes it so effective.

 Cold Turkey is available for OSX and Windows, for both the super-users and the noobcakes (respectively).
 I am not affiliated.